Book-Club-Project/book_club_BE/README.md

 ### Set Up
 On your local system, open a terminal session to run the following commands:
-1. Clone this repository `$ git clone git@github.com:Sierra-T-9598/rails-engine.git`
+1. Clone this repository `$ git clone git@github.com:Book-Club-Project/book_club_BE.git`
-2. Navigate to the newly cloned directory `$ cd rails-engine`
+2. Navigate to the newly cloned directory `$ cd book_club_BE`
 3. If bundler is not installed run `$ gem install bundler`
 4. If or after bundler is installed run `$ bundle install` to install the required Gems
 5. If errors occur, check for proper installation and versions of `bundler`, `ruby`, and `rails`
 6. Set up the database locally with `$ rails db:{:drop,:create,:migrate,:seed}`
 7. Open your text editor and check to see that `schema.rb` exists
 8. You may also run the RSpec test suite locally with the command `$ bundle exec rspec` to ensure everything is functioning as expected.

 ### Use of this Backend Repository
 On your command line:
 1. Run `$ rails s` in order to start the server locally to access the app through a web browser
 2. Open a web browser and navigate to http://localhost:3000/
 3. Now you may explore the API using the available endpoints listed below!

 ### Use of the BookClub Application
 On you command line:
 1. Start the Backend server with `$ rails s` and navigate to http://localhost:5000/ to interact with the [Frontend](https://github.com/Book-Club-Project/book_club_FE)
 ----------